ethanrgibson/Keepr/client/README.md

 4/29/25
 Start with requirements #4-9.

-Write incremented view count and have it display
+Write incremented view count and have it display -✅

-Create vault card(ability to delete on UI/UX) show them on my account page (will serve as my profile page)
+Create vault card(ability to delete on UI/UX)
+Hide Private vaults on others profile (UI indicators) show them on my account page (will serve as my profile page) - ✅

-Set up profile pages for other users(pass postman tests)
+Set up profile pages for other users(pass postman tests) -✅

+4/30/25

+Reqs: 5-9

+Vault page shows keeps only in that vault(go through the vaultKeep to do that)

+User can edit account